Shuraa Tax Accounting & Auditing

 1. VAT Registration with the Federal Tax Authority (FTA)

 To file VAT returns, your business must first be registered for VAT with the FTA.
 This involves obtaining a Tax Registration Number (TRN), which serves as your business’s unique VAT identification.
-Without this, you cannot file VAT returns or fulfill your tax obligations.
+Without this, you cannot file VAT returns or fulfil your tax obligations.

 2. Accurate Record-Keeping